walkingriver/admob/README.md

 1. Register with Google AdMob and create at least one of each type of ad.
 1. Record your Ad unit ID for each.
 1. Clone this repository.
+1. Run `npm install && bower install` to get all necessary depenencies.
 1. Add a platform. `ionic platform add ios` or `ionic platform add android`.
+1. Restore the plugins with `ionic state restore`.
 1. Edit www/js/app.js (lines 18-19) with your Ad Unit IDs.
 1. Save all
 1. Run the project on your device or emulator `ionic run ios` or `ionic run android`